 By Practice and Science Directorate staff

-April 12, 2012—The American Psychological Association’s Advisory Steering Committee for the Development of Clinical Treatment Guidelines is seeking nominations of individuals to serve on a panel to develop a clinical treatment guideline for Post-Traumatic Stress Disorder (PTSD) across the lifespan.
+April 12, 2012—The American Psychological Association’s Advisory Steering Committee for the Development of Clinical Treatment Guidelines is seeking nominations of individuals to serve on a panel to develop a clinical treatment guideline for obesity across the lifespan.
 Individuals, including those from disciplines outside of psychology, are encouraged to self-nominate and nominations from other individuals and groups are also invited.
 Nominees who will enhance the diversity of the development panels are particularly encouraged to apply.

-The development panels will consist of at least:
+The development panel will consist of at least:

-Three content experts in the area of PTSD
+Three content experts in the area of obesity

 One full-time generalist practitioner

 Among the content experts, a breadth of perspectives will be represented and include both experts who are primarily researchers and those who are primarily practitioners.
 Expertise is sought in areas related to eating behavior, diet, physical activity, health behavior change, weight loss, and medical management of obesity.
 Development panel members should have knowledge of treatment issues related to age (including children and older adults) and other dimensions of diversity (such as race/ethnicity, socioeconomic status, culture, gender, sexuality, physical and mental abilities).

 It is anticipated that development panel members will collectively have experience working with a broad range of populations and in a broad range of settings.
 Membership in APA is not a requirement to serve on the panel.